 Debit card payments work similarly to credit card transactions, as money is being transferred from a bank account to your betting account.
 However, in one instance, you actually own the money, while in the other, you do not.
 When using credit cards to deposit funds you do not have, this was called a cash advance and was one of the main reasons for all the problems that credit card gambling sites were creating.

 - Customers debit card details will need to be entered

 - Punters must have funds in their accounts

 - Lengthy withdrawal times

 One that I’m sure you have all heard of goes by the name PayPal.
-PayPal is an e-wallet that was launched way back in 1998, but it is not just any old e-wallet as it sits as the leading online payment system that is currently available.
+PayPal is an e-wallet launched way back in 1998, but it is not just any old e-wallet as it sits as the leading online payment system currently available.
 Safety and security are two factors you do not have to worry about with PayPal, thanks to them being fully licensed and regulated by the Financial Conduct Authority.
 Also, you will find some of the best encryption software in place as a PayPal customer.
-Customers can quickly register an account with PayPal, with the process taking just a couple of minutes to complete and from there they can begin adding bank accounts so they have access to funds.
+Customers can quickly register an account with PayPal, with the process taking just a couple of minutes to complete and from there, they can begin adding bank accounts, so they have access to funds.